kimhandole/itsy/README.md

 ```

 ## Key features
-User can sign up or sign in to make create, edit, delete or see a shop that belongs to the user.
+User can sign up or sign in to make create, edit, delete or see shops that belongs to the user.

 ## Technical details
 ```